- Distinguished faculty—an unusually large number for a small liberal arts college.

-- Full roster of performing ensembles committed to high quality performance of a wide repertoire of music.
+- Full roster of performing ensembles committed to high quality performance of a wide variety of music.

-- Equal access to performing opportunities and individual study for all students – not just music majors.
+- Equal access to performing opportunities and individual study for all students—not just for music majors.

 - Excellent facilities and extensive collection of Western and non-Western musical instruments available for student use.